 You can never run out of places to visit in Italy.
 The country is blessed with beautiful architecture, history, good food and great wine!
 I travelled from Naples to the Lake District of Northern Italy with my husband and friends.

 We had an absolutely fabulous time exploring the country.
 So let me share with you the best places in Italy been during this trip that is perfect for first-time visitors.

-Here are my top incredible places to visit in Italy:
+Here are the best places to visit in Italy for the first time:

 Located in the southern part of Italy, Sorrento is a charming coastal town in the Campania region.
 Sorrento is a very handy and reasonable place to stay when you want to explore the area with multiple convenient access to some of the most beautiful places in Italy.

-I’m sure you will also fall in love with the beauty of the area, check out the view of Bay of Naples on sunset from the Marina and viewing decks.
+I’m sure you will also fall in love with the beauty of the area, check out the view of the Bay of Naples at sunset from the Marina.